lennykioko/Marvel_Writers/README.md

 Lenny Kioko.

 ## License.
-The API uses an MIT license.
+The App uses an MIT license.